 Foster Care and Adoptive Care Pre-Service Training and Resources Region III

 P.R.I.D.E. was initiated by the Illinois Department of Children and Family Services and the Child Welfare League of America.
-The Pre-service component of the Foster and Adoptive Care training consists of 27 hours of training, generally done over a nine week time period (or 4.5 weeks when done on Saturdays).
+The Pre-service component of the Foster and Adoptive Care training was adapted for West Virginia.
+Pre-service training consists of 21 hours of training, generally done over a seven week time period (or 3.5 weeks when done on Saturdays).

 - To meet the multiple needs of children placed in foster and adoptive families.

-- To strengthen families (whether they be biological, foster, adopted, blended or members of a tribe or clan).
+- To strengthen families (whether they be kinship, foster, adopted, blended or members of a tribe or clan).

 - Strengthen the quality of family foster care and adoptive services through standardization of training, assessment and on-going professional development.